Blog

 Giving Aluminum Signs a Second Life

-At Northwest Sign Recycling, we specialize in recycling and refurbishing aluminum traffic sign materials through processes like hydrostripping, deburring, and sign blank recovery.
+At Northwest Sign Recycling, we recycle and refurbish aluminum traffic sign materials through services like hydrostripping, deburring, and sign blank recovery.

-Instead of sending retired signs directly to scrap or landfill, we help recover usable materials that still have value.
-Aluminum is one of the most recyclable materials available, and with the right process, sign blanks can often be reclaimed and prepared for reuse.
+Rather than send retired signs directly to scrap or landfill, we recover usable materials that still hold value.
+Additionally, aluminum ranks among the most recyclable materials available, and the right process can reclaim many sign blanks for reuse.

 What Is Hydrostripping?

 Hydrostripping uses high-pressure water technology to remove reflective sheeting, inks, adhesives, and coatings from aluminum sign panels without damaging the underlying metal.
-This process allows aluminum blanks to be recovered cleanly and efficiently for reuse or recycling.
+Then, our process recovers aluminum blanks cleanly and efficiently for reuse or recycling.

-Compared to more aggressive removal methods, hydrostripping helps preserve the integrity of the aluminum while reducing unnecessary material loss.
+Compared to more aggressive removal methods, hydrostripping preserves the integrity of the aluminum and reduces unnecessary material loss.

 Why Proper Traffic Sign Recycling Matters

-As infrastructure projects continue across the country, finding practical ways to recover and reuse materials becomes increasingly important.
+Meanwhile, infrastructure projects continue across the country, so agencies need practical ways to recover and reuse valuable materials.

 Who Benefits from Traffic Sign Recycling?

-Traffic sign recycling supports a wide range of organizations that manage, replace, or manufacture roadway signage.
-Municipalities, transportation agencies, sign contractors, and sign shops can all benefit from recovering aluminum sign blanks instead of sending retired materials straight to scrap or landfill.
+Traffic sign recycling supports organizations that manage, replace, or manufacture roadway signage.
+For example, municipalities, transportation agencies, sign contractors, and sign shops can recover aluminum sign blanks instead of sending retired materials straight to scrap or landfill.

-By reusing or recycling aluminum sign materials, organizations can lower disposal costs, improve material efficiency, and support environmental goals without sacrificing quality or performance.
+In addition, organizations that reuse or recycle aluminum sign materials can lower disposal costs, improve material efficiency, and support environmental goals without sacrificing quality or performance.

 The Work Behind the Process